ano-demo/AdvAttacksASVspoof/README.md

 # AdvAttacksASVspoof
-This is the implementation of the paper "Adversarial Attacks on Spoofing Countermeasures of automatic speaker verification".
+Implementation of the paper "Adversarial Attacks on Spoofing Countermeasures of automatic speaker verification".

+I am trying to refactor the source code, any comments or suggestions are welcome.